-The better question is, “Is now the bottom?” and as usual, my non-committal answer is, “It depends.”
+The better question is, “Is now the bottom?”.
+My non-committal answer is, “For stocks, it depends.”

 Are Canadian Banks at the bottom?
 Hard to tell.
-Some seem to be, TD Canada Trust and RBC seem to be near a bottom, as does BMO, but CIBC’s continued exposure to the mess in the states makes them a little more enjoyable too.
-I have invested in banks in the past week, just for disclosure’s sake.
+Some seem to be, TD Canada Trust and RBC seem to be near the bottom, as does BMO, but CIBC’s continued exposure to the mess in the states makes them a little more enjoyable too.
+I have invested in banks for disclosure’s sake in the past week.

 Please do not take these opinions as advice.
 They are simply me stating my opinion.
-You should (as always) make your decisions with as much information as you can and consult reputable sources for this information.
+You should (as always) make your decisions with as much information as possible and consult reputable sources for this information.

 Is that reason enough to go out and buy equities?
-I have no idea, however, interestingly, Warren Buffet is saying in an article in the New York Times, “Buy American I am,” that he is putting his money into U.S. equities now.
+I have no idea.
+However, interestingly, Warren Buffett is saying in an article in the New York Times, “Buy American I am,” that he is putting his money into U.S. equities now.

-The article does have a Canadian Financial Angle, as Mr. Buffet points out here:
+The article does have a Canadian Financial Angle, as Mr. Buffett points out here: